ray-project/ray/doc/source/ray-air/getting-started.rst

 Ray AI Runtime (AIR)
 ====================

 Ray AI Runtime (AIR) is a scalable and unified toolkit for ML applications.
-AIR enables easy scaling of individual workloads, end-to-end workflows, and popular ecosystem frameworks, all in just Python.
+AIR enables easy scaling of individual workloads, end-to-end workflows, and popular ecosystem frameworks.
+Unlike other toolkits, AIR can scale workloads with just Python by leveraging the Ray unified compute framework.

 .. image:: images/air.png